WooBackBaby/DFKMate/README.md

 # DFKMate - DeFi Kingdoms Quest Helper 🎉
+## Risk
 >  The bot needs your private key to complete quests on your behalf.
+The main risk for users is that the bot has access to your wallet, so you should check the code before using it!
+There's comments to explain what it does step by step. (in index.js)

   DFKMate starts and completes quests of all your heroes once their stamina is full.